Guac Camera Troubleshooting

 1. Looking down from the top of the camera, locate the switch on the side of the lens

-2. Unlock the lens by twisting it counterclockwise firmly
+2. Unlock the lens by firmly rotating it counterclockwise

 3. Continue to rotate the lens until the white dash above the Canon logo aligns with 18 on the lens

-Learn how to unlock the Canon R100 Camera lens.
+Learn how to unlock the Canon EOS R100 Camera lens.

 Back to top